You’ve been told you have arthritis. But what is it? Most people think it's an "old person's disease", but that’s not true, as you're now finding out

 There are around 200 different types of musculoskeletal condition.
 “Arthritis” (from the Greek ‘arthro’, meaning joint, and ‘itis’, meaning inflammation) describes a family of conditions that includes different types and symptoms.
 This goes some way to explaining why doctors can take some time to provide a definite diagnosis – they want to be as sure as they can about which of the many variations of arthritis you may be experiencing, as this will help determine the best treatment and benefit you in the long-run.

 Who gets arthritis?

-The latest figures from the British Society of Rheumatology say that there are up to 16 million people affected in the UK with a musculo-skeletal condition, with around 10 million of these people having arthritis.
+The MSK Health Report 2018 states that there are over 17.8 million people living in the UK with a musculo-skeletal condition, with around 10 million of these people having arthritis.
 It affects all ages and ethnicities.
 So, this is certainly not just an “old person’s disease”.

 What causes arthritis?

 The most common in under-16s.
 One or two joints are affected, most commonly knees.
 For some it may extend to an additional joint.
 It is also possible that inflammation of the eyes may occur.
 It is the most likely to resolve as you become an adult, leaving little to no damage to the joints.

 This affects the tendons that attach the muscles to the bones, and may cause uveitis, affecting the eye.

 Joint symptoms combined with illness – fever, rash and fatigue.

 Rheumatoid arthritis is an auto-immune condition, where the body’s immune system becomes confused, going beyond attacking infections to attacking healthy tissue, leading to inflammation in the joints.